nitya308/nuggets-game/grid/README.md

 Assumes that map files are in valid format.

 ## Extra credit
-Implements radius of visibility = 5
+Implements radius of visibility.
+To change radius, change defined value in grid.c